grippy/node-multivariate/README.md

 All tests aggregate by date the variant and event totals.
 In addition, funnel tests also aggregate the step numbers, too.

-For example, if you want to view one of the fixture stats:
+For example, if you want to view the stats from one of the fixtures:

 	http://localhost:8000/stats/test/s/domain.com/p/t/page_test